 We loved the fresh mountain air and seeing the venues where the Winter Olympics were held.
 We enjoyed a lot of summer mountain activities.

 Canoeing in Alta lake was so serene, watching the mountains rise up against a still lake fed by the melting glaciers was probably the best experience for us in Whistler.
 One evening we saw a cute little black bear on the streets just casually crossing the streets.

 Where to eat in Whistler

 Araxi Restaurant & Oyster Bar is probably the only fine dining restaurant worth the price in Whistler.
 They serve thoughtful farm-to-table creations and the best cheese fondue.
 Bar Oso is a Spanish-style tapas place with excellent wine and small plates perfect for sharing.
-Pemberton potato pizza and salad at the Creekbread was one of the our favorite meal we had in Whistler.
-It was thin crust pizza made with locally sourced and organic ingredients.
+Pemberton potato pizza and salad at the Creekbread was one of our favorite meals we had in Whistler.
+It was a thin crust pizza made with locally sourced and organic ingredients.
 We sat at the patio overlooking the mountains, I still dream about this pizza!

-Where to stay in Whistler
+Where to stay in Whistler, Canada

 We loved the all-suites Westin resort located in Whistler Village just yards from the gondolas servicing the slopes of Whistler and Blackcomb mountains.
-The resort had fireplace, flat panel television, inviting soaker tub, quality-appointed kitchen, and windows that open to fresh mountain air.
+The resort had fireplace, flat panel television, inviting soaker tub, quality-appointed kitchen, and windows that open to the fresh mountain air.
 It was the host resort for downhill events at the 2010 Winter Olympic Games.

 Have you been to Whistler?
 Did you go in the winter for ski season or during summer?
-If you likes this post, Pin it!